-Any supplementary data sets proposed or required should be described as to relevance, structure and status (for instance; open access, pipeline processed archives; existing, but not fully processed; or proposed, but not acquired observations - accepted or pending)
+Any supplementary data sets (e.g. from other observatories) proposed or required should be described as to relevance, structure, and status (for instance; open access, pipeline processed archives; existing, but not fully processed; or proposed, but not acquired observations - accepted or pending).